abaelhe/GooglePlayApksCrawler/README.md

 Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS when you query the database
 So, consider making a donation (via paypal) to marcello.grechi@gmail.com (Pay what you want, Humble Bundle style).

-Alternativelly, you can use the "AppsExporter" project that i included to write your own query logic, exporting only the records / fields you need, which will be cheaper than downloading the whole database.

 # Opening the Database

 Since the exported database contains more than 1 milion lines, you will have to use one text editor such as "EM Editor" for opening the file.
 Regular text editor such as Notepad++ and Sublime won't open it and will crash.